Museum Boijmans Van Beuningen: Sensory Spaces – Anne Hardy

-If you would like to know more about the artist and the installation, please pick up the free booklet at Museum Boijmans van Beuningen or watch the video about Anne Hardy on arttube.nl
+If you would like to know more about the artist and the installation, please pick up the free booklet at Museum Boijmans van Beuningen or download it here.
+Or watch the video about Anne Hardy on ArtTube.nl

 Anne Hardy, Falling and Walking (phhhhhhhhhhh phossshhhhh crrhhhhzzz mn huaooogh), (detail) exhibition view: Art Night, London, 2017 Co-commissioned by ArtNight and The Contemporary Art Society © Anne Hardy, courtesy Maureen Paley, London